 We recognise that it is a key role of the School to support children and that School may provide stability in the lives of children who may be at risk of harm.
-We also recognise that our pupils can be vulnerable and exploited by others.
+We also recognise that our pupils can be vulnerable and susceptible to being exploited by others.
 Staff will be alert to the signs of vulnerability and/or susceptibilities to any extremist indoctrination.
+A key part of the UK government's counter-terrorism approach is Prevent; the Prevent Duty requires all schools to "help prevent the risk of people becoming terrorists or supporting terrorism" which includes safeguarding learners from extremist ideologies and radicalisation.
+The duty covers all types of extremism, whether political, religious or ideological, and the updated guidance also emphasises the role schools play in reducing permissive environments that enable young people to be exposed to radicalising influences.

 Staff acknowledge the need for a culture of vigilance to be present in the School to support safeguarding.
-This includes awareness and sensitivity to attitudinal changes of pupils which may indicate they are at risk of radicalisation and may need help or protection.
-However, staff acknowledge that there is no single way of identifying an individual who is likely to be susceptible to an extremist ideology and family, friends and online influences can all play a major factor in the radicalisation of young people.
+This includes awareness and sensitivity to attitudinal or behavioural changes in pupils which may indicate they are at risk of radicalisation and may need help or protection.
+However, staff acknowledge that there is no single way of identifying an individual who is likely to be susceptible to an extremist ideology and family, friends and online influences can all play a major factor in the radicalisation of young people, and extremist or terrorist groups may appear to provide an answer to an individual's needs.

-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
-Extremism is vocal or active opposition to Fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-It also includes calls for the death of members of our armed forces, whether in this country or overseas.
+Radicalisation refers to the process by which a person comes to legitimise and support terrorism and forms of extremism.
+Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance that aims to negate or destroy the fundamental rights and freedoms of others, or to undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights or intentionally create a permissive environment for others to achieve these results.
+Historically extremism eschewed vocal or active opposition to Fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs and called for the death of members of our armed forces, whether in this country or overseas.
 Terrorism is an action that endangers or causes serious violence to a person/people, causes serious damage to property, or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.